ShivamGupta92/Pankhuri/README.md

 </p>

-# Pankhuri: Your Issue-Resolving Ally​
+# Pankhuri: Your one-stop partner for women's health

 Embark on a transformative journey with Pankhuri, a platform meticulously crafted to address the intricate nuances of women's health.
 By harnessing the power of cutting-edge AI, we're redefining the way women connect, learn, and take charge of their well-being.